-To be willing to teach a minimum of 3 days per week and 2 days fulfilling the leadership and management responsibilities.
+To be willing to teach a minimum of 2 days per week and 3 days fulfilling the leadership and management responsibilities.

-To work with the Operation Manager to ensure that the College’s overall effectiveness is judged by OFSTED as consistently good or outstanding.
+To work with the Operations Manager to ensure that the College’s overall effectiveness is judged by OFSTED as consistently good or outstanding.